-2.4.3.
+1.5.3.
 Asynchronous Serial Ports

-You may attach a terminal, modem, printer, plotter, or other device which uses the RS-232 interfaces, to one of the serial port connectors labelled "RS232 A" and "RS232 B" on the back panel.
+You may attach a terminal, modem, printer, plotter, or other device which uses the RS-232 interfaces, to one of the serial port connectors labelled "SIO-A," or "SIO-B," on the card cage enclosure back panel.
+If you have a system with a SCSI board, four additional serial ports are available.
+SCSI port connectors on the enclosure backpanel are labelled "SIO-S0," "SIO-S1," "SIO-S2," and "SIO-S3"\.

-NOTE that older workstations (shipped prior to the 1.0 Release) have serial port A configured as a DCE (Data Communications Equipment) and serial port B configured as a DTE.
-In addition, only serial port A on the older workstations has full modem control.
-This means that external cables built for the SUN-1 or SUN-1.5 CPU may have to be modified to work correctly with the SUN-2 CPU, or a null modem cable (such as that supplied by Sun) may be required.
-See the Asynchronous Serial Ports section of the Hardware Configuration and Expansion chapter for wiring specifications.
 The serial ports on the Sun Workstation were designed primarily for connecting output peripherals, such as printers and plotters, and can drive these output lines at speeds up to 19.2 Kbaud.
-Both ports provide the CTS, RTS, DTR, DSR, and DCD control lines required by some devices (such as modems) in addition to the transmit and receive lines.
-Both ports are also wired as DTE (Data Terminal Equipment) ports, and thus permit direct connection of modems.
-Computers and other DTE devices can be connected using the null modem cable supplied by Sun.
-See the Asynchronous Serial Ports section of the Hardware Configuration and Expansion chapter for wiring specifications.
+All ports provide the CTS, RTS, DTR, DSR, and DCD control lines required by some devices (such as modems) in addition to the transmit and receive lines; the ports generate DTR and RTS, and pay attention to DSR, CTS, and DCD.
+All ports are also wired as DTE ports, and thus permit direct connection of modems.
+Computers and other DTE devices can be connected by using the null modem cable supplied by Sun.

+See the section entitled Asynchronous Serial Ports in the Hardware Configuration and Expansion chapter for wiring specifications.